binary-manu/binary-is-better/_drafts/remote-android-debugging.md

     adb connect emu.local:45555

-Of course, if your system is not really named `emu.local` you need to adjust the command as appropriate.
+Of course, if your system is not really named `emu.local`, you'll need to adjust the command as appropriate.

 Now, if everything is working fine, `adb` should tell us it connected successfully.
 From now on, all commands that could be directed to a local emulator can be used on the remote one too.
 You can copy files, access the shell and see it in devices listings.
-But more importantly, Android Studio will allow to run instrumented tests and debug application running on the remote emulator.
+But more importantly, Android Studio can run instrumented tests and debug application on the remote emulator.

 ## Additional info

 ### Can't the Android emulator really coexist with other VM's?

-On Windows, the Android Emulator is backed by Intel _Hardware Accelerated Execution Manager (Intel HAXM)_.
-Starting from a certain ( and not so recent) release, HAXM can run concurrently with other hypervisors.
+On Windows, the Android Emulator is backed by the _Intel Hardware Accelerated Execution Manager_ (_Intel HAXM_).
+Starting from a certain release, HAXM can run concurrently with other hypervisors.

-I have tested it with VirtualBox and been able to run the emulator concurrently with my Studio environment hosted under VirtualBox.
+I have tested it with VirtualBox and have been able to run the emulator concurrently with my Studio environment hosted under VirtualBox.
 However, I have experienced inexplicable test suite failures when running under this configuration, which never happened when using just one hypervisor at a time per machine.
 So I do not currently recommend this method for any serious development.

 ### Can I run the Android emulator under a VM?

-Running a VM inside a VM is called _nested virtualization_, and its availability depends on the hypervisor you are using.
-Hyper-V and VMWare Workstation have good support for this feature.
+Running a VM inside a VM is called _nested virtualization_, and its availability depends on the hypervisor you are using and your CPU's virtualization extensions.
+Hyper-V and VMWare Workstation have good support for this feature on Intel hardware.
 VirtualBox added nested virtualization support for Intel hardware in version 6.1 and for AMD hardware in version 6.0.

-I have been able to run the emulator in nested virtualization mode under either Hyper-V or VMWare Workstation.
-Under VirtualBox, it starts but then is simply shows a black screen, probably because of some issues with GPU 3D acceleration.
+I have been able to run the emulator nested under either Hyper-V or VMWare Workstation.
+Under VirtualBox, it starts but then it simply shows a black screen, probably because of some issues with GPU 3D acceleration.

 <!-- Links --------------------------------------------------------- -->